 Keep your cameras on a local network if privacy is your primary priority.
 Then, assign them to an IP address that's not connected to the router.

-Even if you have a nonroutable IP address, your camera might still get exposed to camera software that uses UPNP or port forwarding to show your feeds on the internet.
+Even if you have a non-routable IP address, your camera might still get exposed to camera software that uses UPNP or port forwarding to show your feeds on the internet.
 Look at your IP's website to find out how to place your cameras in local-only mode.

 Before investing in cameras, you should have a fair idea about the types of IP security cameras.

 Wired IP cameras require the user to run power through the recording device's monitor where it's footage is shown.
 The wires are used to create a secure connection.
-Wired methods aren't recommended for home environments due to the hazard of people tripping over the wires.

 Fixed path cameras have no adjustable zoom, rotation or tilt settings.
 Its main advantage of PTZ cameras Is its stability.
 You don't have to continuously adjust your fixed camera to display the contents of an area.
 Fixed path cameras are simple to set and place cameras that easily help users receive proper surveillance with no issue.